Akbank: History

 Akbank was founded in Adana, Turkey in January 1948, originally to provide financing for the cotton producers in the Çukurova region.
 As the majority of the bank founders were born in the city of Kayseri, the name "Adana-Kayseri Bankası" was chosen, soon to be shortened to its initials AK or Akbank.
 The founders were Hacı Ömer Sabancı, the industrialist brothers Ahmet Sapmaz and Bekir Sapmaz and the four owners of the Adana textile business Milli Mensucat; Nuh Naci Yazgan, Nuri Has, Mustafa Özgür and Seyit Tekin.
-This group had an 80% shareholding with the remaining 20% offered to investors in Adana and Istanbul.
+This group had an 80% shareholding, with the remaining 20% offered to investors in Adana and Istanbul.
 Opening with a single branch in a corner of Adana Akbank grew and developed quickly, opening its first branch in Istanbul in the district of Sirkeci on 14 July 1950, and moving its headquarters to Istanbul in 1954.
 The original founders ran the bank until 1962 when it was taken over by Sabancı family.

 Rapidly increasing the number of its branches, Akbank automated all banking operations in 1963.

-In 1993, Akbank founded the Akbank Sanat art centre in Beyoğlu, Istanbul.

-Akbank established Ak Securities in 1996, Ak Investment Fund in 1998, Ak Asset Management Company and its Private Banking Department in 2000.
-Akbank established Ak Pension Fund in 2003 and incorporated Ak Leasing in 2005.
-In February 2006, Ak Pension Fund was sold to the Aksigorta insurance company.

 On 9 January 2007, Akbank and Citigroup completed the strategic partnership agreement, according to which Citigroup acquired a 20% equity stake in Akbank for approximately US$3.1 billion (TRL 0.095 per share).

-In 2008 Akbank in collaboration with Boyner Holding introduced "Fish", a credit card that offers an array of different services and products.
-In 2008, apart from Boyner, Akbank also signed a partnership agreement with Carrefour SA.
-Additionally, Akbank introduced new services such as Wings Business Card, Citi Axess, ATMCredit and Multimedia POS to its customers.

-As of 31 December 2010, Akbank reported a consolidated net profit of TRY 3,010 million (US$1,958 million) and total consolidated assets of TRY 120,070 million (US$78,089 million).
-The consolidated capital adequacy ratio of Akbank, standing at approx 20% is among the highest ratios achieved in the sector.

-In 2010, Akbank continued to raise funds from international markets, with a total of such resources reaching US$8.0 million by the end of the year.

 In 2013, Citigroup sold a 10.1 percent% stake in Akbank as part of a move to prepare for the Basel III rule and technical reasons related to Citibank.
 Following this transaction, Citigroup's stake in Akbank was 9.9% but on 5 March 2015 Citi announced it was selling its remaining shares for $1.15 billion.

+Akbank provides services to over 10.8 million active customers through Headquarters in Istanbul, Data and Life Center, 19 Regional Directorates in Türkiye, 711 branches, and more than 12 thousand employees.
+Apart from the one-to-one service at branches, Akbank continues to create value through Akbank Internet, Akbank Mobile, Call Center, approximately 5900 ATMs, and 734 thousand POS terminals (including virtual POS) for customers.
+In addition to the foregoing, Akbank has international operations through subsidiary Akbank AG in Germany and a branch in Malta by drawing strength from Akbank’s highly reputable identity in Türkiye.

+As of 31 December 2022, Akbank reported a consolidated net profit of TL 60 billion 26 million and total consolidated assets of TL 1 trillion 147 billion.
+The consolidated capital adequacy ratio of Akbank, standing at approx 23.2%.

+Akbank had several system failures in its history.
+First systemic one was in 2017 where its whole infrastructure stopped working.
+Similar incidents happened, but not limited to, 2021, 2022 and in 2024.
+While it is not common in Turkey, Akbank's frequent system outages caused millions of its customers not being pay at POS terminals or transfer funds.